DavidBM/piped-promises/README.md

 <a name="todo"></a>
 ## TODO

+- Accept non-promises as a return of the callbacks (automatically execute the next one)
+- move the code to interators
+- add methods assuming an iterator (like collect, next, etc)
-To have an API like:
+- To have an API like:

 ```javascript
 piped